 - Infrastructure investments.
 In managing the stockpile long term, we recognize the need to create modern, state-of-the-art facilities to sustain laboratory capabilities.
 Retaining the skills, knowledge, and abilities of stockpile stewards is paramount, so another priority is hiring and developing the next-generation workforce.

-A view inside the target chamber for the National Ignition Facility (NIF), which will allow scientists to replicate various physical processes at the energy densities and temperatures approaching those in a weapon detonation.
+A view inside NIF’s target chamber, which allows scientists to replicate various physical processes at energy densities and temperatures approaching those in a weapon detonation.

 Stockpile stewardship is a continuous process that requires the right tools for the job.
 Though not without risk as weapons continue to age and national security requirements change, our efforts through SSP will continue to ensure a safe, secure, and effective stockpile as long as nuclear weapons exist.

 Watch our YouTube video Stockpile Stewardship: How we ensure the nuclear deterrent without testing.